Dashibase/hello-world-nuxtjs/README.md

 This is a simple Hello World example plugin to show you:

 - What data you can receive from Dashibase to use in your plugin
-- How to create a simple plugin with NuxtJS
+- How to create a simple plugin with Nuxt.js

 ## Getting Started